Katlyndah/C/README.md

 # C
-Learning C step by step
+Learning C programming with "Programming with Harry"